dbdesign-students-spring2024/5-database-design-Ruojin-song/README.md

 ## The new tables in Fourth Normal Form (4NF)
 To convert the table to the Fourth Normal Form (4NF), we need to ensure that it eliminates any multi-valued dependencies and maintains the integrity of the data.
 Based on the provided data and assumptions, we can derive the following entities:
+1. assignment
+2. student
+3. professor
+4. course
+5. section
+6. grade
+7. enrollment

+Then I abstract some attributes from the orginal table to each of them.
+And then split the original table into seven tables in 4NF.

 1. **Assignment Table**
 - assignment_id (Primary Key)
 - due_date (due date of assignment)